'The Office' star Angela Kinsey discusses new role in new Hallmark Christmas movie

 Confessions of a Christmas Letter with Angela Kinsey

-Viewers know her as the cranky, rule following employee on the hit show “The Office”, but Angela Kinsey is starring in a much different role for the Hallmark Channel.
+Viewers know her as the cranky, rule following employee on the hit show “The Office,” but Angela Kinsey is starring in a much different role for the Hallmark Channel.

-Kinsey is starring in the “Countdown to Christmas” kick-off “Confessions of a Christmas Letter”.
+Kinsey is starring in the “Countdown to Christmas” kick-off “Confessions of a Christmas Letter.”

 The movie follows Settie Rose, played by Angela Kinsey, a quirky family matriarch.
 Settie enters her town’s annual holiday letter-writing contest but needs help, so she hires struggling novelist Juan, played by Alec Santos, to craft the perfect letter.